Affiliate links on Android Authority may earn us a commission. Learn more.

-Google Daydream VR may not be the most high-end virtual reality platform out there (that award goes to the Oculus Rift, PlayStation VR, and HTC Vive), but it is a big step up from the company’s first VR effort, Google Cardboard.
+Google Daydream VR may not be the most high-end virtual reality platform out there (that award goes to the Oculus Rift, PlayStation VR, and HTCVive Pro), but it is a big step up from the company’s first VR effort, Google Cardboard.
+But which Daydream-ready phones can you buy right now?

 What is Daydream ready?